entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Whiteside, D. I., & Marshall, J. E. A. (2008).
 The age, fauna and palaeoenvironment of the Late Triassic fissure deposits of Tytherington, South Gloucestershire, UK. *Geological Magazine*, *145*(1), 105–147.

+Aitkenhead, N., & Chisholm, J. I. (1982).
+A standard nomenclature for the Dinantian formations of the Peak District of Derbyshire and Staffordshire. *Report of the Institute of Geological Sciences*, *82*(8), 1–17.

+Duffin, C. J. (1985).
+Revision of the hybodont selachian genus *Lissodus* Brough (1935). *Palaeontographica Abteilung A*, *188*, 105–152.

+Duffin, C. J., & Ward, D. J. (1983).
+Neoselachian sharks’ teeth from the Lower Carboniferous of Britain and the Lower Permian of the U.S.A. *Palaeontology*, *26*(1), 93–110.

+Ford, T. D. (1964).
+A new fish bed in the Carboniferous Limestone of Derbyshire. *Mercian Geologist*, *1*(1), 3–9.

+Ginter, M., Duffin, C. J., Dean, M. T., & Korn, D. (2015).
+Late Viséan pelagic chondrichthyans from northern Europe. *Acta Palaeontologica Polonica*, *60*(4), 899–922. https://doi.org/10.4202/app.00084.2014

+Smith, R., Martill, D. M., & Duffin, C. J. (2017).
+The shark-beds of the Eyam Limestone Formation (Lower Carboniferous, Viséan) of Steeplehouse Quarry, Wirksworth, Derbyshire, UK. *Proceedings of the Geologists’ Association*, *128*(3), 374–400. https://doi.org/10.1016/j.pgeola.2017.04.004